Menu

 How to find accommodation in Hungary

-Good to know: Hungary is a densely populated country and many older people (who also happen to be apartment owners) adhere to traditional values ' so word of mouth can be powerful.
-Additionally, there are many apartments that have been in the market so long, that they're not bound by contracts anymore so you can negotiate the price.
+Hungary is a densely populated country in its urban centers, and many older people (who also happen to be apartment owners) adhere to traditional values, so word of mouth can be powerful.
+Unlike in the past, however, the high demand means that apartments don't stay on the market for long.

 Useful links: